 The difference in food in London and New York

 You’ve probably already heard of the infamous New York Slice – a giant piece of pizza with the perfect cheese-to-sauce ratio, for just a few bucks.
 Grab-and-go food is a ritual of living in New York.
 From bagels to slices, there is something for everyone.

 Dinner in New York is a sight to see.
 Top restaurants book out in advance and wherever you’re going you are likely to see someone famous (in their own way).
 There is a restaurant for every taste and the vibe will undoubtedly be like any other restaurant you have been to.

-The London tube and bus transportation is fantastic.
-You can get anywhere in under a half hour, although if you are far east or west expect a few transfers.
+The London Underground (London tube) and bus transportation are fantastic.
+You can get anywhere in under a half-hour, although if you are far east or west expect a few transfers.
 The downside to public transportation in London is that it ends early.

 Short story: both cities are expensive to live in.
 Rent is high and buying is near impossible.
 Each city has its own way of being affordable though.

 New York rents are insane.
-You have to have a roommate or you’ll be in a 200 square foot studio apartment.
+NYC is a very expensive city to live in (but not necessarily to visit).
+You have to have a roommate or you’ll be in a 200-square-foot studio apartment.
 Smaller spots are alright though because you’re never really home.
 New York always has something to do and somewhere to go.

-London is also insanely expensive for rent.
-The good part though is if you live outside the city it is pretty easy to get in the city on the tube.
+London is also insanely expensive to rent.
+The good part though is if you live outside the city it is pretty easy to get into the city on the tube.

 Both cities are awesome to visit.
 There are a few considerations, though, before you choose which one to visit first.